Second Wind And Oxygen Debt

 STORED IN THE MUSCLE FIBER – 0.3 LITER

-OXYGEN COMBINE WITH HEMOGLOBIN -1 LITER
+OXYGEN COMBINED WITH HEMOGLOBIN -1 LITER

 The amount of oxygen spent during the same period in the normal resting state and the amount of oxygen spent during the replenishment is called oxygen debt.